mbernson/logboek/README.md

 ## TO DO (dutch)

-1. md5 / sha1 overview bij popup files
-2. entry uitbouwen
+1. entry uitbouwen
-3. Juridische kader toevoegen aan export
-4. Python script executable
+2. Python script executable
-5. Chain of Custody toevoegen aan export